 - Complex join paths would make it difficult for people to query the new metric accurately

 In a dimension table we might be able to determine the value based off of other columns or there is an obvious default value to plug in.
 If we are not able to determine or have no obvious default value leave the value as null.
-Do consider the impact of nulls, such as in aggregation).
+However, do consider the impact of nulls, such as in aggregation.
 If this will impact your query try determining a stand in value to indicate you could not backfill it.

-In a measures table the same principles hold if it can be determined backfill it.
+In a measures table the same principles hold, so if it can be determined backfill it.
 Since measures are more often aggregated the impact of nulls can be even greater.
-The other negative of nulls in a measures table that has time based data is that it limits your analysis to when you added the new column.
-Sometimes this issue can be overcome by bringing in data from previous data sources or by imputing values based on overall statistics or dimensions of each row.
+The other negative of nulls in a measures table that has time-based data is that it limits your analysis to when you added the new column.
+Sometimes this issue can be overcome by bringing in data from previous data sources or by inputting values based on overall statistics or dimensions of each row.

-We also need to ensure these views, tables and columns follow the data warehouse’s naming conventions.
-At Chartio, we follow a naming convention when adding new metrics or updating metrics and making sure the name captures the updated metrics purpose: (Link to Naming Convention and Style Guide).
+We also need to ensure these views, tables and columns follow the Data Warehouse’s naming conventions.
+At Chartio, we follow a naming convention when adding new metrics or updating metrics and making sure the name captures the purpose of the updated metrics (Naming Convention and Style Guide).
 We recommend publishing your style guide and distributing it among your employees as familiarity with the process keeps the naming convention intact.

 Deprecate Old Metrics